mcgooz/SousChef/README.md

 ##### Other
 Some other features used:
- - context processors, to pass the date to all templates
+ - context processors to pass the date to all templates
  - custom template filters
  - `JSONField` model to store ingredient details
  - `Q()` object used for retrieving recipes when searching with both recipe names and constituent ingredients